heroisaprinciple/aphablog/README.md

 Thus, the array of elements will be returned: [ <el with id 1>, <el with id 25> ]

-But now when we run the server, we wouldn't edit the article (except the article connected with the user).
+**But now when we run the server, we couldn't edit the article (except the article connected with the user).
-This is because now to update an article we need a `user_id`.
+This is because now to update an article we need a `user_id`.**

 <h1> NEVER DO ROLLBACK TO YOUR DB.
 CREATE A NEW MIGRATION
 FILE AND USE `add_column` IF YOU NEED TO MAKE A NEW COLUMN FOR A